Tax Guide for Restaurant Owners

 Food Deliveries

-If you make deliveries of food, it is considered food sold “to-go”.
+If you make deliveries of food, your delivery charges may be taxable.
 Hot prepared food is taxable including any delivery fees you may charge.

-There may be times where you sell non-food items, such as alcohol or household items, and deliver them along with your food sales.
-Generally, the sale of these non-food items are taxable.
-Therefore, when you deliver them to customers, your delivery charges must be prorated between taxable non-food items and sales of nontaxable food, such as, cold sandwiches.
+Sometimes you may sell non-food items, (like alcohol or paper towels), and deliver them with your food sales.
+Generally, the sale of these non-food items is taxable.
+Therefore, when you deliver them to customers, your delivery charges must be prorated between taxable non-food items and nontaxable food, such as, cold sandwiches.

-You are not considered a caterer if you sell food to go or merely deliver food, however you are considered a caterer if you serve meals, food, or drinks on the premises of a customer, or on premises supplied by the customer.
-For more information on the tax application for catering, see our Tax Guide for Caterers.
+You are not considered a caterer if you sell food to go or merely deliver food.
+However, you are considered a caterer if you serve meals, food, or drinks on premises owned or supplied by the customer.
+For more information, see our Tax Guide for Caterers.

 Hot Prepared Food

-Heated food is usually taxable whether or not it is sold to-go or for consumption at your restaurant.
+The sales of hot food are usually taxable whether they are sold to go or for consumption at your restaurant.

 Notable Exception: Hot Baked Goods